anshika2698/Data-Works-portfolio/final-project-part-three.md

 # The Audience

-My target audience was anyone within the age group 25-30.
+> My target audience was anyone within the age group 25-30.
 Additionally, I used the data from the 30-35 age group to draw insights and inferences.
+The main reason to choose this age group was that I fall into this age group.
+I wanted to see if I am showing anomalous behavior or if this is the new normal and common trend in people my age.

+> Another implicit assumption that I made with the data that I had was that everyone was literate enough to read and had access to the internet and social media platforms, so much so that they were part of their lifestyle.

 # Changes and Design Decisions made since Part II